Resource Management: Token Usage and Cost Tracking with Langfuse¶

 """Generate a unique session ID using TEAM_NAME and ULID."""

-def invoke_langchain(model, prompt, langfuse_handler):
+def invoke_langchain(model, prompt, langfuse_handler, session_id):

 """Invoke LangChain with the given prompt and Langfuse handler."""